damianp1350/CryptoPredictorAPI/README.md

    }
    ```

-4. **You can connect your flask api to fetch predicted price from .h5 models.
+4. **You can connect your flask api to fetch predicted price from .h5 models**.

 5. **Database Migrations**: